 In the event of a tidal surge, temporary barriers will be constructed in a position to best protect the most vulnerable areas from flooding.
 Barriers will be deployed in four areas around the harbour; alongside Kirkley Ham, Waveney Road, Belvedere Road and Commercial Road.

 The barriers were purchased to provide protection for the town whilst a permanent flood scheme, known as the Lowestoft Flood Risk Management Project, is created.
-This scheme is underway, with construction of flood walls and a pumping station to reduce the risk of flooding from the river and from extreme rainfall.
-The first phase of construction of the tidal defences will also begin later in 2020.
+This scheme is underway, with construction of flood walls and a pumping station to reduce the risk of flooding from the river and from extreme rainfall set to begin in early 2020.
+The first phase of construction of the tidal defences will also begin in 2020.